Four 2-year MAs | One 3-year MFA

 Additional Graduate Opportunities

-The purpose of the TEFL/TESL GSA is “to promote linguistic and cultural diversity and raise awareness about the field of TEFL/TESL in the Colorado State University community and the greater Fort Collins community.”
-An annual event of the TEFL/TESL GSA is “TEFL/TESL Advocacy,” which takes place during the Spring semester.
-This event offers students an opportunity to conduct events on and off campus to advocate for the field of TEFL/TESL and English language learners.
-Past speakers who have delivered talks during this event have been Dana Ferris, Andrew Cohen, Eli Hinkel, Rebecca Field, and Paul Matsuda.
-Family Literacy Night has been the most successful off-campus event.
+The purpose of the TESL/TEFL Student Association (TTSA) is “to promote linguistic and cultural diversity and raise awareness about the field of TESL/TEFL in the Colorado State University community and the greater Fort Collins community.”
+Members are active throughout the year arranging social and professional events, and organizing their annual “Advocacy Week” event, which takes place during the spring semester and features a keynote speech from a leading figure in the TESOL field.
+This event offers students an opportunity to conduct events on and off campus to advocate for the field of TESL/TEFL and English language learners.
+Past speakers who have delivered talks during this event have been Andrew Cohen, Dana Ferris, Eli Hinkel, Paul Matsuda, Fredricka Stoller, and Bill Van Patten (among others).